usnistgov/NFIQ2/NFIQ2/NFIQ2Algorithm/doc/nfiq2_tool.1.md

 3. Output is generated in a CSV format.
 Headers are printed before any scores are printed.
 The exception to this format is when a single image is provided without the **-v** or **-q** flag.
 In this case, only the quality score is printed for the image.

 4. Current supported formats include:
-	1. Fingerprint image formats parseable through Biometric Evaluation Framework (e.g., PNG, JPEG, TIFF, WSQ, etc.)
+	1. BMP, JPEG, JPEG 2000, PBM/PGM/PPM, PNG, TIFF, WSQ
-	2. Batch files
+	3. Biometric Evaluation Framework RecordStores
-	3. Record Stores
+	4. ANSI/NIST-ITL 1-2007 and later Type 14 (binary only, not XML)
-	4. ANSI/NIST-ITL 2007 (and later) binary files
+	5. ISO/IEC 19794-4

 EXAMPLES
 ========